Slots: All About Playing Slots

 Play'n GO

-Play’n GO boasts a range of more than 70 quality games, available in around 20 languages and roughly the same number of currencies.
-The studio creates its games with the needs of mobile users in mind, relying on Flash and HTML5.
-Always at the forefront of innovation, Pragmatic Play recently launched Wild Rails, the first online slot that uses horizontal instead of vertical reels.
+Play’n GO boasts a range of more than 70 high-quality games, available in about 20 languages and nearly as many currencies.
+The studio designs its titles with mobile users in mind, utilizing both Flash and HTML5.
+Always at the forefront of innovation, Play’n GO recently launched Wild Rails, the first online slot to feature horizontal rather than vertical reels.

 Money Management for Slot Players